babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Rule-Xcodeproj.md

 This proposal suggests to add some Danger rules checking for `xcodeproj` consistenty.

-It is dependent on [#110 - Integrate Danger](https://github.com/Babylonpartners/ios-playbook/pull/110) being accepted first.
+It is a follow-up on [#110 - Integrate Danger](https://github.com/Babylonpartners/ios-playbook/pull/110).

 ## Motivation